paasbox/paasbox/paasbox.github.io/content/index.md

 weight: 0
 ---

-## PaaS in a box
+paasbox is a lightweight PaaS environment for local development of microservices and other 12-factor apps.

-paasbox is a lightweight PaaS environment (like Mesos or Kubernetes) for local development of microservices and other 12-factor apps.
+It simulates environments like Mesos or Kubernetes.

 ![paasbox screenshot](/images/screen.png)